-energyRt is a package for R to develop Reference Energy System (RES) models and analyze energy-technologies.
+energyRt is a package for R to develop Reference Energy System (RES) models (also known as Capacity Expansion Models (CEM), or “Bottom-Up” technological energy models), and analyze energy-technologies.

 energyRt package is a set of classes, methods, and functions in R which are designed to: